 Kahikinui/Nakula Forest Carbon Project

 The Kahikinui/Nakula Forest Carbon Project is a 4,700 acre area on the Leeward slopes of Haleakalā in East Maui.
-Reforestation will not only withdraw an estimated 94,000 metric tons of carbon dioxide from the atmosphere but will also protect Maui’s reefs from muddy runoff, increase freshwater supply recharge, re-establish habitat for a number of endangered species, and mitigate wildfire threats.
+Reforestation will not only withdraw an estimated 94,000 metric tons of carbon from the atmosphere but will also protect Maui’s reefs from muddy runoff, increase freshwater supply recharge, re-establish habitat for a number of endangered species, and mitigate wildfire threats.
 Generating independently certified carbon offsets will provide the opportunity to offset the carbon footprint of businesses and individuals while directly supporting our forests to thrive.

 The mauka region of this area was once dominated by a pristine, native forest of koa and ʻōhiʻa; an important habitat for the federally listed endemic Hawaiian Hoary bat and various endangered Hawaiian forest birds like ‘ākohekohe.
 Uncontrolled grazing largely eliminated the original native forest.
 On December 22, 1928, the Kahikinui Forest Reserve (FR) was established in the area and in 2011, a portion of the Forest Reserve was set aside as the Nakula Natural Area Reserve (NAR).
 Considerable restorative actions such as fencing installation and out-planting have been conducted by DOFAW and partners like the Maui Forest Bird Recovery Project and the Leeward Haleakalā Watershed Restoration Partnership (LHWRP).